tududes/btt-subnet-dca/README.md

 - Large trades are broken into smaller pieces to minimize price impact
 - Each trade maintains your desired slippage target
 - The script adapts to changing market conditions automatically

+### 🔄 Wallet Rotation Mode
+The script can operate in two modes:
+- Single wallet mode (traditional operation)
+- Wallet rotation mode (automatically cycles through multiple wallets)

+In rotation mode, the script will:
+1. Scan your ~/.bittensor/wallets/ directory
+2. Prompt for each wallet's password once
+3. Initialize all wallet/hotkey pairs
+4. Continuously rotate through unlocked wallets
+5. Allow skipping remaining wallets by pressing Enter
+6. Execute one operation per wallet before moving to next
+7. Process up to two hotkeys per coldkey

+Note: The script will:
+- Cache passwords securely in environment variables
+- Perform one stake/unstake operation per wallet before rotating
+- Skip remaining wallets if a blank password is entered
+- Show truncated wallet addresses during operations for tracking

 ## ⚠️ Important Warnings